vsajip/javacc-preprocessor/README.md

 java -jar $HOME/.local/bin/jython.jar $*
 ```

-Jython is used  as it's quicker (for me - YMMV) to write tests than in
+Jython is used  as it's quicker (for me - YMMV) to write tests in than
-Java.
+Java would be.